noisefloors/www/content/blog/2020/dark-mode/index.md

 summary = "It's easy on the eyes and sometimes, even on your battery.
 So how do you turn off the lights?"
 +++

 Since the last design refresh of this site, dark interfaces began to appear in mainstream design trends.

 Maybe it's because a majority of my work once took place after nightfall, but I've always favored dark color palettes.
 After noticing that design trends were finally shifting darker, I implemented user-selectable color schemes; a process I found unexpectedly difficult.
 I'm not alone in this observation: other design nerds have pointed it out too, most notably Chris Coyier, [who listed out requirements for dark mode tutorials][dark-mode-requirements] on his influential web design blog, [CSS Tricks][css-tricks].

 Like many emerging ideas on the web, "dark mode" is complex because it exists at the intersection of several developing technologies.
+Choosing the right tools to develop a solution can be difficult, even for seasoned engineers.

 ## What is "Dark Mode" Anyway?